2022–23 FC Barcelona Femení season: November

 On 3 November, Barcelona won their ninth consecutive match of the season after beating Levante Las Planas 0–4 with goals from Patricia Guijarro, Asisat Oshoala, Irene Paredes and Salma Paralluelo who scored her first goal for the club.

-On 6 November, Barcelona defeated Real Madrid 0–4 and got their ninth competitive El Clásico win out of nine matches played between the teams.
+On 6 November, Barcelona defeated Real Madrid 0–4 and got their ninth competitive Women's Clásico win out of nine matches played between the teams.
 Goals were scored by Ana-Maria Crnogorčević, Patricia Guijarro, Aitana Bonmatí and Fridolina Rolfö.
 Barcelona has won all of their matches against Real Madrid, scoring 33 goals and conceding only 5 goals.

 On 7 November, the second edition of the Golsmedia FutbolFest Awards Gala was held by the Royal Spanish Football Federation at their headquarters, La Ciudad del Fútbol in Madrid; Alexia Putellas won the award for the Best Player of the Liga Iberdrola for her performances throughout the 2021–22 season, Sandra Paños won the award for the Best Goalkeeper of the Liga Iberdrola for the 2021–22 season, and the team itself received the SuperCampeonas Award, as a special recognition for their unbeaten and perfect domestic season.

 On 17 November, captain Alexia Putellas won the Globe Soccer Award for Best Women's Player of the Year 2022 for her performances throughout the year.
 This was her record second win of the award after she won the award for the first time last year.
 Aitana Bonmatí, Caroline Graham Hansen, and Lucy Bronze (the only female winner besides Putellas) were also nominated.

 On 20 November, Barcelona took a powerful win, defeating Deportivo Alavés 8–0.
 Clàudia Pina scored twice, with Asisat Oshoala, Fridolina Rolfö, Mapi León, Salma Paralluelo, Ana-Maria Crnogorčević and Geyse Ferreira each contributing to the victory.
 It was also León's 200th official match with the club, and the first appearance for Bruna Vilamala after over a year of recuperation for an injury she suffered on 25 October 2021; León scored and Vilamala provided the assist for the last goal.